richa1999/Pollbuzz-dashboard/README.md

 4. Prevent Poll spam
 5. Remove irrelevant polls

-Rest Api's are created in CodeIgniter and UI is created with HTML, CSS and JS.
+Rest Api's are created in CodeIgniter with Firebase and UI is created with HTML, CSS and JS.